Writing a Dentist Resume (With Examples & Templates)

 This section details your educational history.
 If you have a degree higher than a bachelor's degree, it is not necessary to include your high school diploma.

-These should be listed in reverse chronological order with the most recent qualification first.
+These should be listed on your dentist resume in reverse chronological order with the most recent qualification first.

 Use this section to highlight achievements and relevant coursework completed during your studies.